-Prerequisite(s) with concurrency: MGT 387 and MGT 388 and MGT 482
+Prerequisite(s) with concurrency: MGT 387 (Grade of C- or better), MGT 388 (Grade of C- or better) and MGT 482 (Grade of C- or better)

-MGT486 Small Business Consulting EXP
+MGT486 Small Business Consulting

 Hours 3

 This course is designed to offer education and training in the art of management consulting as it applies to smaller firms.
 The overall purpose of the course is the acquisition of knowledge and skills that will enable students to provide management advice to entrepreneurs and businesspersons to improve the performance of smaller organizations.